chrisweb/chris.lu/README.md

 TODO: for this a good example is the database file we already share between files in the api routes

+TODO: explain why the package **server only** can be useful <https://beta.nextjs.org/docs/rendering/server-and-client-components#keeping-server-only-code-out-of-client-components-poisoning>

+TODO: optimization, explain it is important to only have client components in the leaves, the more server components the more pre-rendering will happen, the faster the page will load <https://beta.nextjs.org/docs/rendering/server-and-client-components#moving-client-components-to-the-leaves>

+TODO: explain that a common problem due to the new **'use client'** directive, is that lots of npm packages don't have it, the solution is to encapsulate those third party tools into a wrapper component of your own that has the **'use client'** directive and which imports and re-exports the third party component <https://beta.nextjs.org/docs/rendering/server-and-client-components#third-party-packages>

 data fetching: